 A cut to the cash rate makes borrowing cheaper.
 It can mean lower repayments for borrowers with home loans.
 But it means your savings account interest rate will be lower too.

 There are now several banks offering around 5% on savings rates.
 However, some of these accounts are only for customers aged 35 or under.
 And some require you to make regular deposits into the account.
-ING, Bank of Queensland and Rabobank all offer savings rates of around 5%.
+ING, Bank of Queensland and Rabobank all offer savings rates of above 5%, but note you may need to meet conditions to benefit from the higher rate.

 In the current rate environment no banks are offering savings rates as high as 7%.

-The official cash rate target is currently 4.10%.
+The official cash rate target is currently 4.35%.
 This has a big effect on interest rates.
-Home loans now have rates well above 5%, while savings account and term deposits rates are between 4% and 5% at the highest.
+Home loans now have rates from around 6%, while savings account and term deposits rates are between 4% and 5.75% at the highest.

 0